 Do you get busy and find yourself not having enough time in the day, but you still keep doing everything yourself?

-I was speaking at the Great River Symposium on Friday and was asked “when is the best time to hire someone?”
+I was speaking at a conference recently and was asked “when is the best time to hire someone?”

 Hire before you have to and have a plan to generate the revenue to cover what it would be to pay them.
 You don’t have to have the funds laying around to hire.